alyssalavalle/python-socketing/README.md

 **Chat Application (Client-Server Model)**

-Course: COMPE-560 - Computer and Data Networks\n
+Course: COMPE-560 - Computer and Data Networks
 Institution: San Diego State University

 This project implements a simple client-server chat application using Python’s socket programming and threading.
 The server relays messages between multiple clients in real-time, allowing them to communicate with each other.